Daddara/T-303-HUGB/README.md

 # Testing

+* First you must install coverage and unittest with the following commands:
+    `pip install coverage`
+    `pip install unittes`

-* To test you must run
+* To test you must run the following command:

+    `coverage run -m unittest *test.py*`

+    where the ** is the name of the test folder.

+    and to see the coverage you must run: `coverage report` which will show the test coverage

 # Dependencies

 * `Python`
 * `Pip`
 * `websockets`
-* `coverage` for tests and the building pipeline.
+* `coverage`
+* `unittest`
+`
 * Install requirements (Should be prompted by IDE, if not install manually with `$ pip install -r requirements.txt`)